IngenicC/ITRI-OpenDLA/nvsmall64_zcu102/README.md

 64-MAC DLA implementation on the Xilinx ZCU102 Board.

-The project is based on Zynq UltraScale MPSoC Base TRD 2017.4
+The project is based on Zynq UltraScale MPSoC Base TRD 2017.4.
+Default DLA frequency is set to 150 MHz.

 DEV References: